 Subject: Seeking PhD position in wastewater treatment

-Dear Prof. XXXXXXXXXXX,
+Dear Prof. XXXXXXXXXX,

-My name is XXXX XXXXXX, an MSc graduate in Biomolecular Engineering from XXXXXX University, Pakistan.
+My name is XXXXXX, an MSc graduate in Biomolecular Engineering from XXXXXX University, Pakistan.
 Environmental biotechnology is a key area of research interest for me, particularly in the field of wastewater treatment.
 After reading your profiles, I was impressed by your work in the field of wastewater treatment.
-Your review article titled [paper’s full tile] inspired me to pursue a PhD under your supervision.
+Your review article titled [paper’s title] inspired me to pursue a PhD under your supervision.
 I would be grateful if you could inform me of an available funded PhD position in your research group.With a strong GPA of 3.48 (out of 4.0) in my master’s program, I successfully published two research papers based on my thesis:

 - Paper 1’s title.